standard-group/mesa-client/CONTRIBUTING.md

 Thank you for your interest in contributing to the Project Mesa Client!
 We welcome all kinds of contributions, whether it's code, documentation, bug reports, or suggestions.

+Please make sure to make Pull Requests to the `dev` branch, as there, your feature/fix will be merged later into `main` branch.

 ## How to Contribute

 1. **Fork the repository**